Foods For Goldfish-What Are The Best Food Options?

 • Just to sustain them.

-You should also feed according to the season, and whether your goldfish are inside or in a pond.
+You should also feed according to the season and whether your Goldfish are inside or in a pond.

 You must also consider the variety you are keeping, as fancy varieties often develop digestive and buoyancy problems if their diet lacks live food.

-Dry Foods For Goldfish
+Dry Foods

 Dry Goldfish Food

-There are excellent dry foods available today, and there is nothing wrong with feeding them to goldfish…but not exclusively.
+There are excellent dry foods available today, and there is nothing wrong with feeding them to Goldfish…but not exclusively.

 New Life Spectrum Goldfish Formula is another highly recommended pellet food.